 Our six programs operate in collaboration with the Massachusetts Department of Children and Families, the Department of Developmental Services and with each other to ensure the children and families we serve receive the highest quality of support and care.
 We are proud to be able to offer a continuum of services whenever possible, so our clients receive support that is both holistic and effective.
 We serve over 1,500 people across Massachusetts every year.

-We provide adoption planning and case management services for children and teens in the custody of the Department of Children and Families.
-We typically work with those children who face the greatest challenges to adoption: older children and teens, sibling groups, and children with medical, developmental, emotional and/or behavioral special needs.
-We offer services to families who hope to adopt these children, providing training and home studies, guiding families through the matching and placement process, and offering post-placement family support.
-Finally, we provide consultation services to the Department of Children and Families.
+We provide adoption planning and case management services for children and teens in the custody of the Department of Children and Families (DCF).
+We typically work with those children who face the greatest challenges to adoption: older children and teens, sibling groups and children with medical, developmental, emotional and/or behavioral special needs.
+We offer services to families who hope to adopt these children, providing training and home studies, guiding families through the matching and placement process and offering post-placement family support.
+Finally, we provide consultation services to DCF.

 The Family Support and Stabilization program (FSS) is designed to help prevent out-of-home placement by the Department of Children and Families.
 CFCS provides a range of highly focused, in-home services designed to help resolve conflicts and promote a safe, stable home life.
 Our staff works closely with parents and children to find creative solutions to their conflicts through negotiation, as well as referrals to community resources and specialized support groups.